6-Day French wine tour: Champagne, Bordeaux, Loire Valley

 Arrival in Uzerche

-A charming town filled with old stone houses, tall towers and quaint cobblestone streets, Uzerche is, quite simply, lovely.
+A charming town filled with old stone houses, tall towers, and quaint cobblestone streets, Uzerche is, quite simply, lovely.
 The Place des Vignerons square in the upper town is lined with beautiful and intriguing houses that seem to be designed from a fairytale, and a stunning Romanesque church.
 One of the best things to do in Uzerche is to discover the towns many striking historical buildings.
-From the 12th century Roman-style Church of Saint-Pierre and the 14th century Black Prince Tower to the former royal residence Hotel du Sénéchal and the renaissance style Maison Eyssartier, you’ll find yourself gazing in awe at these magnificent and endearing buildings.
+From the 12th-century Roman-style Church of Saint-Pierre and the 14th-century Black Prince Tower to the former royal residence Hotel du Sénéchal and the Renaissance style Maison Eyssartier, you’ll find yourself gazing in awe at these magnificent and endearing buildings.
 Whilst small, you’ll find some nice dining spots in town.
 So sit back, and take in the medieval charm of your surroundings with a glass of wine.
-Total trip time from Beaune to Uzerche with stops: 6 hours and 17 minutes.

 Day 4: Uzerche to Bordeaux